 Drink Driving Laws in South Australia

 Not all drink driving charges are the same and each has its own penalty and suspension period that applies.
 Are you aware there is a difference between being charged with driving under the Influence (DUI), compared to driving while having a prescribed concentration of alcohol in blood (PCA), compared to refusing a breath test?
-Most charges relating to drink driving are PCA charges not DUI.
-For the police to charge you with DUI they need to prove you were actually ‘under the influence’ of alcohol at the time you drove the vehicle, and must be able to show there were visible signs of intoxication.
+Most charges relating to drunk driving are PCA charges, not DUI.
+For the police to charge you with DUI, they need to prove you were actually ‘under the influence of alcohol at the time you drove the vehicle and must be able to show there were visible signs of intoxication.
 Whereas the PCA charge relates to how much alcohol you have in your blood.
 Refusing to provide a breath sample is also a serious offence and the penalties imposed are similar to being charged with DUI.
-If you refuse due to physical or medical reasons the police must do all things necessary to organise sample of blood to be taken for analysis.
+If you refuse due to physical or medical reasons, the police must do all things necessary to organise a sample of blood to be taken for analysis.